justicedemocrats/new-site/src/pages/abouts/index.md

           The best way to do this is by working to change the Democratic Party from the inside out.
-Once Justice Democrats take power, we support electoral reform like ranked choice voting and mixed-member districts so third parties can have have a voice in our democracy rather than continue to play a spoiler effect.
+Once Justice Democrats take power, we support electoral reform like ranked choice voting and mixed-member districts so third parties can have a voice in our democracy rather than continue to play a spoiler effect.
         question: Why “Democrats”?
 Why not just start a new party?
       - answer: >-